Figure 03: Helix-Ready, Home-Safe Humanoid Built for Mass Production

 In Agreement

-• The humanoid form factor provides inherent compatibility with environments and tools designed for humans, reducing the need for costly infrastructure redesigns.
+• The humanoid form factor provides inherent compatibility with human-designed environments — stairs, shelves, doors, and existing tools — making it the logical shape for a drop-in labor replacement.

 Opposed